Snowflake-Labs/morphir-elm/docs/snowpark/snowpark-backend-overview.md

 **Morphir** is a system for capturing business logic in a [technology agnositic manner](https://morphir.finos.org/docs/intro/) .
 Morphir has an intermediate representation ([Morphir IR](https://morphir.finos.org/docs/morphir-ir)) that is used to store this logic.
 The [Morphir-elm](https://github.com/finos/morphir-elm) tool provides several backends for transpiling **Morphir-IR** to different languages and platforms.

 The Morphir Snowpark backend for **Morphir-elm** generates [Scala](https://www.scala-lang.org/) code that uses the [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/scala/index) API to represent operations expressed in **Morphir-IR**.
-From its documentation  [Snowflake Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index) :

-> ... provides an intuitive API for querying and processing data in a data pipeline.
+[Snowflake Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index) is an API for querying and processing data in a data pipeline.

 ## An example